johnh865/AFR_Bylaws/Bylaws.md

 3.2 Electronic Participation
 ----------------------------
 Members not physically present at a meeting may partcipate using electronic communication and deemed present in person.
+Meetings may be held using solely electronic communication.

 4 Voting Procedure